CliMA/Oceananigans.jl/docs/src/numerical_implementation/large_eddy_simulation.md

 using an empirical value of $C_K \approx 1.6$ for the Kolmogorov constant.
 This seems reasonable for isotropic turbulence if the grid spacing $\Delta$ falls in the inertial range.
 In practice, $C_s$ is a tunable parameter.

-Due to the presence of the constant $C_s$, the model is sometimes referred to as the \emph{constant Smagorinsky} model in contrast to \emph{dynamic Smagorinsky} models that dynamically compute $C_s$ to account for effects such as buoyant convection.
+Due to the presence of the constant $C_s$, the model is sometimes referred to as the *constant Smagorinsky* model in contrast to *dynamic Smagorinsky* models that dynamically compute $C_s$ to account for effects such as buoyant convection.

 ## Anisotropic minimum dissipation models

-Minimum-dissipation eddy-viscosity models are a class of LES closures that use the minimum eddy dissipation required to dissipate the energy of sub-grid scale motion. \citet{Rozema15} proposed the first minimum-dissipation model appropriate for use on anisotropic grids, termed the \emph{anisotropic minimum dissipation} (AMD) model.
+Minimum-dissipation eddy-viscosity models are a class of LES closures that use the minimum eddy dissipation required to dissipate the energy of sub-grid scale motion. \citet{Rozema15} proposed the first minimum-dissipation model appropriate for use on anisotropic grids, termed the *anisotropic minimum dissipation* (AMD) model.

 It has a number of desirable properties over Smagorinsky-type closures: it is more cost-effective than dynamic Smagorinsky, it appropriately switches off in laminar and transitional flows, and it is consistent with the exact SGS